scanning fingerprint on biometric door lock

 What is the best biometric door lock alternative?

-Key features of the ButterflyMX keypad are:
+Key features of the ButterflyMX include:

 • Remote access.
 Building occupants no longer have to be present to allow guests and other personnel into the building.
 Users can grant remote entry to anyone they choose from the ButterflyMX mobile app.
 Temporary PIN codes can also be given to guests as well.